Steven Yazzie: Mountain Project

 The Mountain Project started as a personal effort to understand the four outlying sacred mountains of the Navajo people better.
 This project is made of several different projects.
 The first phase of the project included traversing Sis' naajinni of Colorado and Dook' o' oosłíí of Arizona.
 Yazzie has expressed feelings of distance from the Navajo and his family because he cannot speak the language, so he used this project to try to understand the significance of these places more closely and personally.
 He video-recorded his process of hiking up the mountains, documenting his thoughts and explorations of the land.
 These works started as personal process of understanding and exploring the cultural importance of these mountains.
 As of August 2015, he is working on the next phase of this project, which aims to include the culture into his deeper discovery of his culture.
 He works to connect these works, which looks at the cultural and social impact and how that connects to his own personal experiences with the locations.
 He is developing the purpose of the project, which is to understand the connection of community and himself.
 He aims to help preserve the feeling of community and culture and the impact the location he is exploring on the community.
 This project was funded with the help of the 2015 Artist Research and Development Grant from the Arizona Commission on the Arts.

 BWBY (Black White Blue Yellow)

 Another project that includes the four sacred Navajo mountains is BWBY (Black White Blue Yellow).
 These colors represent the cardinal directions for the Navajo people, representing North, East, South, West, respectively.
 These colors and cardinal directions represent DIb' e Nitsaa, Sis' naajini, Tsoodzil, and Dook' o' słíí respectively.
 BWBY is a sound and video project.
 It explores the significance the mountain has on the continuation of the Navajo culture and knowledge that the mountains represent.

 Exhibitions and collections

-Some exhibitions Yazzie has been apart of have been located at:
+Some exhibitions Yazzie has been a part of have been located at: